 Apprentices receive basic military training, on the job experience and courses in your chosen work.

 All soldiers start an Apprenticeship at Level 2, 3 or 4 when they join the Army.
 There are many jobs to choose from such as engineering, information and communications technologies, construction, driving or animal care.
-For Level 2, no formal entry requirements are required, for Level 3 you require 5 subjects at National 5.
-For Level 4 you would normally need 3 or 4 Highers.
+For Level 2, no formal entry requirements are required, for Level 3-4 you require 3- 5 subjects at National 5.

 You will have the opportunity to gain recognised qualifications.